mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/client/java.md

 ## Build and Run

-`Ctrl + R` to build and run the app again.
+Press `Ctrl + R` buttons to build and run the app again.
 After successful login you will see `make a call` button:

 ![Make a call](/screenshots/tutorials/client-sdk/app-to-phone/make-a-call.png)